 The Downtown Redmond station entrances, enclosed in glass, act as beacons to the neighborhood welcoming patrons to the station and connecting riders to Bellevue, Seattle, and beyond.
 A large plaza has been created at the west station entrance, providing a future gathering space for the city and community.
 This civic gathering space includes an integrated art program to liven up the plaza.

-The Redmond Connector Trail was relocated to the north in order to allow for the station entrances to be programmed while providing a safe pedestrian and bicycle trail connections to and from the Southeast Marymoor Village.
-Safe crossing of 166th Street is provided from the trail, to allow for pedestrians and cyclists to have a seamless transition and direct access to light rail stations, buses, and paratransit.
+The Redmond Connector Trail is relocated to the north in order to allow for the station entrances to be conveniently located while providing safe pedestrian and bicycle trail connections to a regional trail network spanning 42 miles once completed.
+Safe crossing of 166th Street is provided from the trail to allow for pedestrians and cyclists to have a seamless transition and direct access to light rail stations, buses, and paratransit.

 Wayfinding and security are paramount to the station layout.
 Large, clear signage assists users in navigating the station.
 The platform design is open, enhancing visibility throughout the platform for increased safety.